highmountaintea/create-mithril-app/README.md

 `npm run build` would create the deployable files in the build directory.

+## Server-side API

+`create-mithril-app` is designed for developing client side applications that access APIs remotely.
+It can easily integrate with a backend server too.
+Please see [Server setup](https://github.com/johnfliu818/create-mithril-app/blob/master/server-setup.md) for the sample API server that comes with this app.

 ## Release Logs

 * 1.0.6 - Added Babel to dev server, and supports spread operator.